cagdaspektas/GetirApp/README.md

 ○ When users click the Checkout button, a meaningful success message  displayed on the screen.

-○ After the message’s action, all the local data is reset and turn back to the Product Listing Screen. (item counts in the cart must be zero)
+○ After the message’s action, all the local data is reset and turn back to the Product Listing Screen.

 ○ Users can not route to the Cart Screen, if the cart is empty.